-6. Resources:
+6 Resources:

-a) Financial Implications - The proposed approach enables the Council to operate a support scheme within the funding available and to mitigate the impact on working age claimants by utilising council resources.

-Adopting the scheme means that approximately 12,270 council tax payers will continue to pay no more than 8.5% of their council tax (around £110 per year/£2.12 per week).

-The full impact on the Collection Fund continues to be monitored and the behaviour of those claimants who are required to pay has been analysed during the current and previous years.
-Collection from this client group has exceeded previous assumptions in the first four years of the scheme and continues to do so in 2018/19.

-A discretionary fund of £25,000 is available to be used to support the most vulnerable claimants with exceptional circumstances.

-The removal of the ring-fence within the Government funding calculation means that Government funding for this area has been significantly reduced.
-The best estimate of the Council's overall subsidy in relation to the scheme is approximately £7 million.
+a) Financial Implications -

+- 6.1 The proposed approach enables the Council to operate a support scheme within the funding available and to mitigate the impact on working age claimants by utilising council resources. - 6.2 Adopting the scheme means that approximately 12,000 council tax payers (out of 13,400 working age claimants) will continue to pay no more than 8.5% of their council tax (around £126 per year/£2.42 per week).
+This is based on current numbers of claims.
+It is anticipated that these numbers may significantly increase as furlough ends over the coming months, but it is as yet, relatively unknown.
+However additional unquantifiable factors are changes announced in the recent budget (in particular the Universal Credit taper) which will increase benefit income but may then reduce the amount of support available in this scheme, however, claimants would gain financially overall.
+These impacts will be closely monitored. - 6.3 The full impact on the Collection Fund also continues to be monitored and the behaviour of those claimants who are required to pay has been analysed during the current and previous years.
+Collection from this client group has remained static in the first eight years of the scheme and continues to do so in 2021/22, despite the impact of Covid and partially due to the provision of hardship funding. - 6.4 A discretionary fund of £25,000 is available to be used to support the most vulnerable claimants in exceptional circumstances. - 6.5 The removal of the ring-fence within the Government funding calculation means that Government funding for this area has been significantly reduced.
+The best estimate of the net overall cost of the scheme to the Council is approximately £23.8 million with Government funding currently estimated at £3.6m. - 6.6 In 2020/21, as a response to the COVID -19 pandemic, the Government provided local authorities with hardship funding to reduce the liability of working age Local Council Tax Support claimants by up to £150.
+The Government provided another source of funding again in 2021/22 and this effectively reduced the liability for over 12,000 working age council tax payers for 2020/21 and 2021/22.
-b) Human Resources Implications - There are no human resources implications directly arising from this report

-- c) Property Implications - There are no property implications directly arising from this report - 7.
-Risk Management Implication Retaining a scheme based on the same principles eliminates the risk of a local scheme not being supported from a technology perspective. - 8.
-Equality and Diversity Implications A Comprehensive Impact Assessment has been carried out. - 9.
-Crime and Disorder Implications No impact. - 10.
-Health Implications Financial concerns arising from the Governments Welfare Reforms may adversely affect the mental and physical health of some residents. - 11.
-Sustainability Implications There are no sustainability implications arising from this report. - 12.
-Human Rights Implications There are no Human Rights implications arising from this report. - 13.
-Ward Implications This scheme affects all current and future working age benefit recipients across Wards within the borough.
+- Human Resources Implications There are no human resource implications directly arising from this report - c) Property Implications There are no property implications directly arising from this report - 7 Risk Management Implication Retaining a scheme based on the same principles eliminates the risk of a local scheme not being supported from a technology perspective. - 8 Equality and Diversity Implications An Integrated Impact Assessment has been carried out. - 9 Crime and Disorder Implications There are no crime and disorder implications arising from this report. - 10 Health Implications Financial concerns arising from the Governments Welfare Reforms and the impacts of Covid may adversely affect the mental and physical health of some residents. - 11 Climate Emergency and Sustainability Implications There are no climate emergency or sustainability implications arising from this report. - 12 Human Rights Implications There are no human rights implications arising from this report. - 13 Ward Implications This scheme affects all current and future working age benefit recipients across Wards within the borough.